Binary Search Tree Explained: One Invariant, Every Operation

 2. Deleting a node with one child

 Replace the node with its only child.
 The child's subtree already satisfies the invariant relative to the deleted node's parent, so the tree stays valid.
-If you think about why this works, it's because a one-child node is essentially a pass-through point in the tree.
+If you think about why this works, it's because a single child node is essentially a passthrough point in the tree.
 Removing it and promoting the child is like removing a redundant link in a chain.

 3. Deleting a node with two children